IndieWire: IndieWire Honors

-IndieWire Honors stands out as a one-of-a-kind awards celebration.
-Hosted in Los Angeles, this flagship gathering from IndieWire spotlights top achievements in innovative filmmaking and television, embodying the site's passion for honoring artists, daring ideas, uncompromised originality, and narratives that resonate deeply.The December 2023 ceremony paid tribute to standout figures in movies and series, from distinctive directors like Greta Gerwig for Barbie, Todd Haynes with May December, and Chad Stahelski on John Wick Chapter 4, to emerging talents redefining narratives, including Lee Sung Jin behind Beef and Nathan Fielder alongside Benny Safdie for The Curse.
+The IndieWire Honors is annually hosted in Los Angeles and is a flagship gathering from IndieWire that spotlights and awards top achievements in innovative filmmaking and television, honoring artists and cinema professionals and their new works every year.
+The December 2023 ceremony paid tribute to standout figures in film and television, from distinctive directors, such as Greta Gerwig for Barbie, Todd Haynes for May December and Chad Stahelski for John Wick: Chapter 4, to then-emerging talents who redefined narratives, including Lee Sung Jin for Beef and Nathan Fielder, alongside Benny Safdie, for The Curse.

-Being at an IndieWire Honors means catching unforgettable highlights, like Fielder picking up the Wavelength Award with his quip (“I find it hard to get on anyone’s wavelength.
-Now I’m getting an award for being the best at it.”) or Lily Gladstone leveraging her Performance Award address to advocate for release of her Sundance project Fancy Dance (which succeeded).In June 2024, IndieWire launched its inaugural spring Honors event, dedicated solely to television.
-The lineup showcased impressive diversity: Visionary Award winner Quinta Brunson, a fresh comedic force who’s solidified her status as a generational talent through Abbott Elementary, joined by Vanguard Award honoree Carol Burnett, whose 50-plus-year legacy inspired paths like Brunson’s and continues with memorable roles, such as in Palm Royale.
+In June 2024, IndieWire launched its first spring Honors awards ceremony event focused exclusively on television.
+The ceremony featured, among its most notable recipients, Quinta Brunson, who received the Visionary Award for her work on Abbott Elementary and Carol Burnett, honored with the Vanguard Award, for her decades-long career, including then-recent appearances in projects such as Palm Royale.
+Separate IndieWire Honors events have also recognized film talent.
+At one such ceremony, Fielder accepted the Wavelength Award with the remark: "I find it hard to get on anyone's wavelength.
+Now I'm getting an award for being the best at it."
+Lily Gladstone used her Performance Award speech to call for the release of her Sundance film Fancy Dance (2023), which later secured distribution.

-The December 2024 film-focused Honors recognized Selena Gomez, Pamela Anderson, Jennifer Lopez, RaMell Ross, Denis Villeneuve, and additional luminaries in its most recent iteration.In June 2025, a fresh group of television standouts—including Kathy Bates, Ben Stiller, Natasha Lyonne, Mara Brock Akil, Colin Farrell, and others—were feted at the latest small-screen edition.
+The December 2024 film-focused awards recognized Pamela Anderson, Selena Gomez, Jennifer Lopez, RaMell Ross, Denis Villeneuve, and additional luminaries.
+In June 2025, a then-fresh group of television standouts—including Mara Brock Akil, Kathy Bates, Colin Farrell, Natasha Lyonne, Ben Stiller, and others—were feted at the television edition.

-Critics Poll
+Critics poll

 The IndieWire Critic's Poll is an annual poll by IndieWire that recognizes the best in American and international films in a ranking of 10 films on 15 different categories.
 The winners are chosen by the votes of the critics from IndieWire and other invited critics from around the world.